kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <figcaption><strong>Figure 2.</strong> A time-ordered Phone Signature using 100 ms display cells with an 80 ms hop.
 In the selected encoder-L3 window (0.56–0.66 s), <code>B</code> is the nearest frozen ARPAbet prototype (cosine 0.565; margin 0.479 over <code>AW</code>).
 The scores are similarities, and a window may contain multiple phones; it is not a predicted phone boundary. <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-buzzer">Open the interactive report and switch on Phone Signature view</a>.</figcaption>
 </figure>

-For now, I treat this as an observation about recoverability, not a conclusion about how Whisper represents phones.
-Cross-corpus transfer and controlled single-phone contrasts could help separate phone-like structure from speaker, context, or alignment cues.

-### Steering changes what follows
+I use “limbo” conceptually for the furthest descent toward the first encoder layer, not as a claim that these L2/L3 measurements fully explain L1.
+It names the problem: the further we move from the output, the more the information may be present without having a direct human name.

+### Planting an anchor

+In *Inception*, reaching a deeper level is not only about observing it.
+A small object planted there can change what the higher levels build around it.
+That is also the steering question here: can I place an anchor at one layer and one time step, then let the untouched part of the model carry it forward?

-With the ambiguous Laurel/Yanny recording, I nudged early encoder states toward a broad Y-prefix direction and away from a La-prefix direction, then let the frozen model recompute.
-The free decode changed from `Lily!` to `Yay!`, but never to `Yanny`.
+With the ambiguous Laurel/Yanny clip, the unedited model decoded `Lily!` I nudged early encoder states toward a broad Y-prefix direction and away from a La-prefix direction, then allowed the remaining layers to recompute.
+The output changed to `Yay!`, but never to `Yanny`.

-In this clip, an early edit was followed by a different final decode.
-That could be targeted phonetic influence, a shift in language priors, or generic disruption.
+The near miss is useful.
+It shows that an early edit can propagate into the surface transcript, but it does not yet tell us whether I found a phonetic anchor, shifted a language prior, or simply disturbed the computation.
 The steering direction was separate from the Phone Signature prototypes.
-Dose-response sweeps with opposite, orthogonal, and norm-matched random directions across many ambiguous clips could tell these possibilities apart.
+The experiment now is to find which anchors are stable: at what layer, at what time, at what dose, and against which controlled alternatives.

-### Beyond ASR
+### Propagation beyond ASR

-In one recorded Chatterbox TTS replay, a small late-layer residual edit flipped an acoustic-code winner and regenerated a different autoregressive suffix.
+The same layer-and-time question appears in TTS.
+In one recorded Chatterbox replay, a **0.002×-relative-norm** residual edit at L20 + L22 changed the speech-head winner from code `4106` to `4358`, followed by **43 changed downstream codes**.

 <figure class="note-figure">
   <a href="{{ '/assets/img/audio-jacobian-lens/tts-residual-steering.png' | relative_url }}">